Boro23-wq/boro-v5/posts/image-recognition-pipeline.md

 1. Click on Launch instance.
 2. Enter the name of the EC2 instance you want to create.
-3. Under the AMI select **Amazon Linux 2 AMI (HVM) - Kernel 5.10, SSD Volume Type**.
+3. Under the AMI select <u>Amazon Linux 2 AMI (HVM) - Kernel 5.10, SSD Volume Type</u>.
-4. Select Instance type to be **t2.micro**.
+4. Select Instance type to be <u>t2.micro</u>.
 T2 instances are a low-cost, general purpose instance type that provides a baseline level of CPU performance with the ability to burst above the baseline when needed.
-5. Select **vockey** as a Key-Pair value which should be pre-populated.
+5. Select <u>vockey</u> as a Key-Pair value which should be pre-populated.
    - Note: You can create your own Key-Pair value with required permissions.
 6. Under Network Settings, select Create security group and check the below settings.
    - [x] Allow SSH traffic from
    - [x] Allow HTTPs traffic from the internet
    - [x] Allow HTTP traffic from the internet
-   - [x] And instead of **Anywhere**, select **My IP** to only send traffic from your IP address.
+   - [x] And instead of <u>Anywhere</u>, select <u>My IP</u> to only send traffic from your IP address.
-7. It is recommended to not change settings under **Configure storage** and **Advanced details** unless you know what you are doing.
+7. It is recommended to not change settings under <u>Configure storage</u> and <u>Advanced details</u> unless you know what you are doing.

-**Note:** You have to follow the above step twice to create two instances.
-My instances are named **EC2-A** and **EC2-B** and looks like this:
+   <u>Note:</u> You have to follow the above step twice to create two instances.
+My instances are named <u>EC2-A</u> and <u>EC2-B</u> and looks like this:

 ![Running EC2 instances](https://raw.githubusercontent.com/Boro23-wq/AWS-Image-Recognition-Pipeline/master/assets/running-ec2-instances.png)

 ### Add IAM roles to the created instances:

 1. Once you create your instances, head over to EC2 instances to see your instances.
-If your instances aren't running select an instance, click on **Instance state** dropdown and **Start instance**.
+If your instances aren't running select an instance, click on <u>Instance state</u> dropdown and <u>Start instance</u>.
 2. Once instances are running, select an instance (one-by-one) head over to Actions > Security > Modify IAM role.
-3. From the dropdown select the **LabInstanceProfile** which is pre-populated.
+3. From the dropdown select the <u>LabInstanceProfile</u> which is pre-populated.
 Please note, this role might not have access to S3, SQS, or Rekognition which is required for the project).
 And update the IAM role.
 4. If the IAM role doesn't have access to S3, SQS, or Recognition, head over to IAM > Roles > LabRole and provide the following permissions as policies:
    - [AmazonSQSFullAccess](https://us-east-1.console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonSQSFullAccess)
    - [AmazonS3FullAccess](https://us-east-1.console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonS3FullAccess)